-A slip and fall injury claim could arise when an individual slips, falls, and injures themselves due to someone else’s negligence.
+A slip and fall injury claim could arise when someone slips, falls, and injures themselves due to someone else’s negligence.
 For example, if a restaurant manager knew that the floor by the front door was slippery but failed to put up a wet floor sign and someone slipped and fell, then the property owner could be held liable for the injuries and other losses suffered by the victim.

-The defendant will attempt to prove that they did not breach their duty of keeping their premises safe for guests and visitors.
+The defendant will attempt to prove they did not breach their duty of keeping their premises safe for guests and visitors.
 They will present evidence or testimony that shows they maintained the safety of their property.

 The New York slip and fall injury lawyers of Hach & Rose, LLP have helped countless clients in the city and across the state get the full compensation they deserve and are ready to do the same for you.
-Call our office at (347) 318-9604 or reach out to us anytime online to schedule your FREE consultation with us today.
+Call our office at (347) 318-9604 or call us anytime online to schedule your FREE consultation today.